nechnif/neftox/README.md

 ```

 For long presentations, it may take a minute to create the preview images and PDF, so it is recommended to use the `--html` option while working on the presentation.
+If this is your first time using neftox, it is recommended to use the tutorial as a starting point.